AnaadiAI/kalanjiyam/docs/quickstart.rst

 Quickstart
 ==========

-All of Ambuda's major commands are in `Makefile`.
+All of Kalanjiyam's major commands are in `Makefile`.

 Running the development server